 In 1993, the Center was renamed to honor Julius and Dorothy Koppelman whose commitment and generosity has guaranteed the Center´s continued existence.

 The activities of The Julius and Dorothy Koppelman Holocaust/Genocide Resource Center of the Center for Diversity and Inclusion at Rider University include, but are not limited to:

-- Annual Workshops for high school teachers on Holocaust/Genocide topics in collaboration with The College of Education and Human Services at Rider University
+- Workshops for high school teachers on Holocaust/Genocide topics in collaboration with The College of Education and Human Services at Rider University

-- Annual Workshops for K-8 and middle school teachers on prejudice and prejudice reduction strategies in collaboration with The College of Education and Human Services at Rider University
+- Workshops for K-8 and middle school teachers on prejudice and prejudice reduction strategies in collaboration with The College of Education and Human Services at Rider University

-- Annual Dorothy Koppelman Memoria Holocaust Lecture (Spring)
+- Annual Dorothy Koppelman Memorial Holocaust Lecture (Spring)

 - Annual interfaith commemorative programs for Kristallnacht (Fall) and Yom HaShoah (Spring)